FOLLOW THE RULES

 • Educational and leisure activities

-• Infrastructure provided at the start, finish, checkpoints, and along the route
+• Infrastructure provided at the start, finish, checkpoints and along the route

 *Participants may make private transportation arrangements to Bohinjska Bistrica and may stay longer in Kobarid and Soča valley.